10 Things You Should Know Before Your First runDisney Race

 2. RunDisney Registration Tips

 Besides the actual training for your runDisney race, the hardest part of any runDisney event is getting registered.
-The best way to guarantee a spot in the race is to have an active runDisney account and be logged in when registration opens.
+The best way to guarantee a spot in the race is to have an active runDisney account (which should be the same login as your Walt Disney World or Disneyland accounts) and be logged in just before registration opens.
 The time is always posted on the runDisney social media pages and on the runDisney website weeks before any event registration.

 MAGICAL VACATIONS: The Ultimate Guide to The Wizarding World of Harry Potter at Universal Orlando